kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 ---
-title: "The Wonder That Is Pi"
+title: "The Wonder That Is Pi: Part One"
 author: "R (Chandra) Chandrasekhar"
 date: 2004-01-14
 modified: 2024-06-29